 While trying to get pregnant she realises her life needs to go in a different direction.
 She ends her marriage to her sweet but hapless husband Stephen (Billy Crudup).
 Newly divorced and at a crossroads in her life, she steps out of her comfort zone, risking everything for change.
 Shortly after the spilt she meets a handsome young actor David (James Franco).
 However when things don’t work out she is left devastated and alone.

 In order to give herself the time and space to find out who she is and what she really wants, she drops everything, gets rid of her belongings, quits her job and undertakes a yearlong journey around the world alone.
 The film follows Liz’s journey as she meets new people and experiences new things.
+Stopping off first in Italy she immerses herself in the culture, learning the language and overindulging in the local cuisine.
+Her next stop India provides a different cultural experience and so her journey continues.

 The Gilbert Italian diet is ‘a no calorie counting diet’, which Julia Roberts experienced, as she gained up to 10lbs while filming in Italy, reportedly having to eat up to 10 slices of pizza a day.
 If this is how Roberts looks after gaining 10lbs then there will be a lot of woman queuing up for the pizza and pasta diet.
+The film menders through beautiful locations with emphasis on the scenery, flowers and food but always comes back to Liz’s longing for independence and longing to be loved.

 Roberts, whose excellent performance in the lead role was obviously helped by the fact that she is a self confessed fan of Gilbert’s best selling book (7 million copies sold worldwide in 40 different languages).